polltooh/IIGAN/README.md

 # IIGAN
-The code for image to image
+Tensorflow implementation for image to image translation with GAN.